benliepert/personal-website/content/blog/ptrace.md

 }
 ```

 In the code snippet, I simply **fork** the calling process by calling the respective function.
 The `Parent` will be the calling process (tracer) and the `Child` will execute the command I want to trace (tracee).
-At this point, each the parent and the child just run an infinite loop.
+At this point, both the parent and the child just run an infinite loop.

 When using `top`, one can see that the process has been successfully forked: